 If you are making your presentation available public or for commercial purposes, please contact email@example.com to discuss your needs as you are advised to seek permission from the rights holder before reusing a work.

 Generally speaking, we are permitted to make a scan of up to 10% or one chapter of any one volume per module, whichever is the greater.
-Please see the Licences page for information about the CLA licence which covers photocopyng and scanning.
+Please see the Licences for information about the CLA licence which covers photocopying and scanning.

 Any copyright work can be copied for the purposes of setting an exam or answering an examination question following the ‘fair dealing’ questions.

 Possible examples that would be permissible might include: